DavisC0801/rales_engine/README.md

 * Merchants

 > /api/v1/merchants/most_revenue?quantity=x

   Returns the top x merchants ranked by total revenue.
 > /api/v1/merchants/most_items?quantity=x

   Returns the top x merchants ranked by total number of items sold.
 > /api/v1/merchants/revenue?date=x

   Returns the total revenue for date x across all merchants.
 > /api/v1/merchants/:id/revenue

   Returns the total revenue for that merchant across successful transactions.
 > /api/v1/merchants/:id/revenue?date=x

   Returns the total revenue for that merchant for a specific invoice date x.
 > /api/v1/merchants/:id/favorite_customer

-  Returns the customer who has conducted the most total number of successful transactions..
+  Returns the customer who has conducted the most total number of successful transactions.
 > /api/v1/merchants/:id/customers_with_pending_invoices

   Returns a collection of customers which have pending (unpaid) invoices.
-A pending invoice has no transactions with a result of success.
-This means all transactions are failed.
-Postgres has an EXCEPT operator that might be useful.
-ActiveRecord also has a find_by_sql that might help..

 * Items

 > /api/v1/items/most_revenue?quantity=x

   Returns the top x items ranked by total revenue generated.
 > /api/v1/items/most_items?quantity=x

   Returns the top x item instances ranked by total number sold.
 > /api/v1/items/:id/best_day

   Returns the date with the most sales for the given item using the invoice date.
 If there are multiple days with equal number of sales, return the most recent day..

 * Customers

 > /api/v1/customers/:id/favorite_merchant

   Returns a merchant where the customer has conducted the most successful transactions.